djlastnight/KeyboardSplitterXbox/README.md

 # KeyboardSplitterXbox

 By default Windows OS does not distinguish between the connected keyboards.
-They acs as the same device.
+They act as the same device.

 The current solution creates up to 4 virtual xbox 360 controllers and feeds them via one or more keyboards (up to 10).